certifi/certifi.io/source/index.rst

 ================================

-Certifi is a carefully curated collection of Root Certificates for verifying domains, hosts, and establishing secure connections vis TLS (SSL).
+Certifi is a carefully curated collection of Root Certificates for verifying domains, hosts, and establishing secure connections via TLS (SSL).

 The internet is an untrusted place.
 Every HTTP request you make should have verification on by default.
 This happens every time you access a website with